Whether you are in Paros for a day or a week, this article will give you ideas on what to do in Parikia, the capital and port town of Paros.

-To begin with, you can take a quick bus ride to Naoussa, another popular coastal town in Paros.
+One popular day trip from Paroika Paros, is to take a quick bus ride to Naoussa, another charming coastal town in Paros.
 I personally thought Naoussa was too touristy, but everyone is different – after all, I like islands like Sikinos and Schinoussa!

 Nearby Attractions – Villages in Paros